toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Interface Font

-Select a font from the Google Fonts library.
+Select a font from the Google Fonts library or choose to use your system font.

 ## Localization of YNAB